liip/blog_liip_ch_posts/2014/functional-programing-in-php.md

     $instance('First', 'Second'); // call the __invoke() method

 Knowing that, we can start playing around with basic functional concepts.
-For each example, the "common" way of doing things will be presented first followed by the functional.
+For each example, the "common" way of doing things will be presented first followed by the functional one.
 As it is often the case in functional programming, we will most of the time manipulate an array.